 "We appreciate your very professional service.
 Your staff are always friendly and helpful and on many occasions have been able to help out at very short notice.
 Thank you all very much."

 "We are very pleased with the service we receive.
 All staff are very helpful"

 "Rabbs Mill Co-operative utilize the services of gas-elec for our electrical requirements which can range from supplying and fitting outdoor lights, repairing or supplying and fitting new night storage heaters, faulty thermostats in hot water"

-"I have to tell you that we are very pleased with the contractor who carried out the work at our property this week.
-The gentlemen was very pleasant, reliable and sensitive to us.
-He went through all the safety"
+"I have to tell you that we are very pleased with the engineer who carried out the work at our property this week.
+The gentlemen was very pleasant, reliable and sensitive to us."